Inference of horizontal velocity fields from the induction equation in the solar atmosphere. I. Analytical and numerical solutions in 2D: Conclusions and future work

 An important feature of the method presented in this paper is that it can be easily extended to three dimensions by including the third component of the induction equation.
 Although the discretization of the equations and the construction of the matrix $\widehat{\bf A}$ follow the same procedure described in this paper (see Eqs.~\ref{eq:bydot_coefs}-\ref{eq:bzdot_coefs}), the matrix dimensions increase substantially as the domain expands from two to three dimensions.
-Specifically, the size of the matrix $\widehat{\bf A}$ changes from $2NM \times NM$ to $3NML \times 2NML$ because the system of equations includes an additional dimension as well as an additional equation with two unknowns ($v_x$,$v_y$) at each point of the domain.
-Inverting a matrix of this size requires a considerable amount of computational time.
-We plan on undertaking this step next.
-Besides the extension to three dimensions, in the future we hope to address to what accuracy we can infer the horizontal components of the velocity under more realistic scenarios, namely: presence of random or systematic errors in the input parameters ($v_z$, $\ve{B}$, and $\dot{\ve{B}}$) given by the Stokes inversion, the effects of having a finite time sampling when determining $\dot{\ve{B}}$ observationally, as well as the existence of a finite magnetic diffusion.
-All these additional sources of uncertainty will likely overshadow the 1 \% uncertainty of the idealized scenarios investigated here.
+Specifically, the size of the matrix, $\widehat{\bf A}$, changes from $2NM \times NM$ to $3NML \times 2NML$ because the system of equations includes an additional dimension as well as an additional equation with two unknowns ($v_x$,$v_y$) at each point of the domain.
+Inverting a matrix of this size requires a considerable amount of computational time, but we plan on undertaking this step next.
+Apart from extending our approach to three dimensions, in the future we hope to investigate the accuracy with which we can infer the horizontal components of the velocity under more realistic scenarios.
+Namely, we plan to examine the presence of random or systematic errors in the input parameters ($v_z$, $\ve{B}$, and $\dot{\ve{B}}$) given by the Stokes inversion, the effects of having a finite time sampling when determining $\dot{\ve{B}}$ observationally, and the existence of a finite magnetic diffusion.
+All of these additional sources of uncertainty will likely overshadow the 1\% uncertainty of the idealized scenarios investigated here.

 \begin{appendix}